Collections and services

-The largest collections relate to certain European Union member countries (including in particular Great Britain, and, to a lesser extent, Germany, Spain, Italy, and Belgium), together with the United States and Canada.
+The largest collections relate to certain European Union member countries (including in particular Great Britain and Spain, and, to a lesser extent, Germany and Italy), as well as the United States.

 The documents available on these countries reflect their political, legal, economic and social situations, as well as their international position.
 Other geographical regions are covered by a few reference publications such as general statistical directories.

 The Research library covers a wider range of countries and documents and a broader chronological scope.